--m 10 a parseable format for use with other programs.

--m 11 Provide lav-like output (used by lalign) for graphical output.
+- -m 10 a parseable format for use with other programs (this option no longer reliably tested; -m 8CBL is easier to parse and tested more extensively). - -m 11 Provide lav-like output (used by lalign) for graphical output.

 '''

-lalign36 -m 11 mchu.aa mchu.aa | lav2ps > mchu_laln.ps
+lalign36 -m 11 mchu.aa mchu.aa | lav2plt.pl --dev ps > mchu_laln.ps

 '''

 Produces a postscript plot of the local alignments.
-Likewise, lav2svg produces SVG output.
+Likewise, lav2plt.pl --dev svg produces SVG output.

-- -m BB Format output to mimic BLAST format. -m B formats alignments to look like BLAST alignments (Query/Sbjct), but is FASTA output otherwise. -mBB imitates BLAST as much as possible, and cannot be used with other -m options. - -m "F# out.file" Send an alternate result format to out.file.
-Normally, the -m out_fmt option applies to the default output file, which is either stdout, or specified with -0 out_file (or within the program in interactive mode).
+-m BB Format output to mimic BLAST format. -m B formats alignments to look like BLAST alignments (Query/Sbjct), but is FASTA output otherwise. -mBB imitates BLAST as much as possible, and cannot be used with other -m options.

+-m "F# out.file" Send an alternate result format to out.file.
+Normally, the -m out\fmt option applies to the default output file, which is either stdout, or specified with -0 out\file (or within the program in interactive mode).
 With -m F, an output format can be associated with a separate output file, which will contain a complete FASTA program output.
 Thus,